vcflib/vcflib/README.md

 January 2023 is vcflib's Humpty Dumpty release: [vcfcreatemulti](./doc/vcfcreatemulti.md) is the natural companion to [vcfwave](./vcfwave.md).
 Often variant callers are not perfect. **vcfwave** with its companion tool **vcfcreatemulti** can take an existing VCF file that contains multiple complex overlapping and even nested alleles and, like Humpty Dumpty, take them apart and put them together again creating a more sane VCF output and getting rid of false positives.
-We created these tools for the output from pangenome genotypers as used in the Human Pangenome Reference Consortium analyses (HPRC).
+We created these tools for the output from pangenome genotypers as used in the Human Pangenome Reference Consortium analyses (HPRC) and they are particularly useful for longer ALT alleles.

 May 2022: the [vcflib paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009123) has been published on PLoS Computational Biology!